 The idea of planting veggies in vacant lots should be fairly straightforward.
 Unfortunately, it is not.
 There are many things to consider when using vacant spaces as gardens.

 Obtain the space.
 Securing the vacant lot is next.
 A large group of people may be involved in this.
 Who to contact may be the result of who the beneficiary of the site will be.
-Is it for the low income, children, general public, just the neighborhood, or is there a larger organization behind the use such as a church, school or food bank?
+Is it for the low-income, children, the general public, just the neighborhood, or is there a larger organization behind the use such as a church, school, or food bank?
 Will there be a usage fee or membership?
 Amongst these will be your partners and sponsors.

 Make it legal.
 Many landowners require liability insurance.
-A lease or written agreement on the property should be secured with clear designation regarding liability insurance, responsibility for water and security, resources the owner will be providing (if any), and the primary contact for the land, usage fee and due date.
-Write up a set of rules and bylaws created by a committee and signed by members that agrees about how the garden is run and how to deal with problems.
+A lease or written agreement on the property should be secured with clear designation regarding liability insurance, responsibility for water and security, resources the owner will be providing (if any), and the primary contact for the land, usage fee, and due date.
+Write up a set of rules and bylaws created by a committee and signed by members that agree on how the garden is run and how to deal with problems.

 Create a plan.
 Just as you would need a business plan to open your own business, you should have a garden plan.
 This should include: